360 Panorama Synthesis from a Sparse Set of Images with Unknown Field of View: Introduction

+Learning-based methods rooted in deep neural networks~(DNN) have achieved remarkable success and are widely used to solve various computer vision tasks~\cite{Ahn_2018_CVPR, Zolfaghari_2017_ICCV, Pathak_2016_CVPR, Soltani_2017_CVPR}.
+The DNN encodes millions of parameters that are suitable for handling tasks that require complex data modeling.
+In this study, A learning-based method is adopted to train the proposed model to significantly extrapolate and interpolate scenes to form full panoramic images.
+The network learns the statistics of various general outdoor scenes to model their true distribution.

+The proposed approach consists of two processing stages that are developed based on convolutional neural network (CNN) with generative adversarial framework.
+The first stage is FOV estimation stage in which the main task is to predict input images' FOV relative to the full panoramic images.
+This is an essential preprocessing step before the actual panoramic synthesis.
+The estimated FOV from the input sequence is mapped into the panorama FOV, which we refer as relative FOV.
+The second stage is the panorama synthesis, in which the output from the first stage is fed as the input to synthesize 360{\degree} $\times$ 180{\degree} panorama.

-To the best of our knowledge, the current work is the first to address the synthesis of 360{\degree} panoramic images from conventional images.
-The contribution of this paper can be summarized as follows. \begin{itemize} \item We propose a model to estimate the relative field of view from input sequences with an unknown field of view and no overlap to help panorama synthesis process. \item To provide a meaningful scene representation, We design a network to synthesize panoramic images with a continuous high-resolution output up to 1024$\times$512. \item We represent the panoramic output in which all surrounding information is captured continuously without severe stitching artifacts or pixel inconsistency. \end{itemize}
+To the best of our knowledge, the proposed method is the first one to address the problem of relative FOV estimation and synthesis of 360{\degree} panoramic images from a sparse set of images without any overlap.
+The contribution of this paper can be summarized as follows. \begin{itemize} \item We proposed a model and network to estimate the relative FOV from a sparse set of images with an unknown FOV and no overlap {\bf (Sec.
+3.1)}. \item We designed a novel deep neural network to synthesize full 360{\degree} $\times$ 180{\degree} panoramic images with high-resolution up to 512$\times$1024 {\bf (Sec.
+3.2)}. \end{itemize}